unina-sfere/NN4MSP/README.md

 ================

-This repository contains Python code and data of the paper of Lepore, Palumbo and Sposito “Neural network based control charting for multiple stream processes with an application to HVAC systems in passenger railway vehicles”.
-Note that this work has been done in the framework of the R&D project of the multiregional investment programme “REINForce:REsearch to INspire the Future” (CDS000609) with Hitachi Rail STS. (https://www.hitachirail.com/), supported by the Italian Ministry for Economic Development (MISE) through the Invitalia agency.
+This repository contains Python code and data of the paper of Lepore, Palumbo and Sposito *Neural network based control charting for multiple stream processes with an application to HVAC systems in passenger railway vehicles*.
+Note that this work has been done in the framework of the R&D project of the multiregional investment programme REINForce:REsearch to INspire the Future (CDS000609) with Hitachi Rail STS. (https://www.hitachirail.com/), supported by the Italian Ministry for Economic Development (MISE) through the Invitalia agency.